Table of contents

 The front portion of the fanny pack itself was the biggest surprise for me.
 I thought the carrier would fold into the fanny pack and that would be it, but the carrier folds into the back, and the front portion has a separate empty (!) pocket for your keys, phone, a pacifier, you name it!

 This makes the fanny pack into a dual-purpose waist bag and waist pack that you can sling around your body as a crossbody belt bag, while carrying personal items that you really need.
+It makes it one of the best baby travel product essentials.

 The lightweight packable fabric